mcinglis/c-style/readme.md

 Haskell, at the forefront of language design, made the same decision to separate data and functionality.
 Learning Haskell is one of the best things a programmer can do to improve their technique, but I think it's especially beneficial for C programmers, because of the underlying similarities between C and Haskell.
 Yes, C doesn't have anonymous functions, and no, you won't be writing monads in C anytime soon.
 But by learning Haskell, you'll learn how to write good software without classes, without mutability, and with modularity.
 These qualities are very beneficial for C programming.

 Embrace and appreciate what C offers, rather than attempting to graft other paradigms onto it.

-#### If you're providing new and free functions only for a struct member, allocate memory for the whole struct

-If you're providing `Foo_new` and `Foo_free` methods only so you can allocate memory for a member of the `Foo` struct, you've lost the benefits and safety of automatic storage.
-You may as well have the new and free methods allocate memory for the whole struct, so users can pass it outside the scope it was defined, if they want.